MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript-af/quickstart.md

 ### Using and Calling CloudScript using Azure Functions from your PlayFab Title

+In order to use the function you just created from the PlayFab SDK, you will need to download one of our BetaSDKs.
+These are gated SDKs, and access instructions are in the email sent to developers as part of the beta admission process.
+Once you have access to the [Beta SDKs](https://github.com/PlayFab?utf8=%E2%9C%93&q=beta&type=&language=) you can download the one specifically for the environment you are making your game in.

 > **NOTE:** The examples code within the this guide will be written in Unity C# & Azure Function C# code.

 Now that your function is registered, and you have the Beta SDK installed, you can now call that function from within your client.